Schweigen, wie Gold gekocht, in

 How, in this frozen traumatic wasteland of cultural wreckage and repetition, is it possible for a poet with Celan’s experience and memory, to write poetry at all?
 To find the golden light of hope in the midst of such silence-inducing despair?
 He plies his own form of linguistic alchemy, recalling Rimbaud’s “alchimie du verbe.”
-Through repetition, an in-cantation (a silent singing-in?) of all that was lost, he moves towards the golden silence that would surely be the absolute poem…were it to exist.
-Like the jewish mystic wrestling with the serpent at the bottom of the sea in order to emancipate the last sparks of holy light and bring about the restoration of the Godhead, the House of Israel and the return of the Messiah (indeed, based on jewish mystical numerology, the serpent and the Messiah have the same numerological value, hence, the mystic wrestles with two aspects, good and evil, of the same thing), Celan attempts to mine the cracks of the language of those who murdered his mother, that was also his mother-tongue, in order to find pure gold.
-But, as speakers of German and English well know, “silence is golden.”
+Through repetition, an in-cantation (a silent singing-in?) of all that was lost, he moves toward the golden silence that would surely be the absolute poem--were it to exist.
+Like the Jewish mystic wrestling with the serpent at the bottom of the sea in order to emancipate the last sparks of holy light and bring about the restoration of the Godhead, the House of Israel, and the return of the Messiah (indeed, based on Jewish mystical numerology, the serpent and the Messiah have the same numerological value, hence the mystic wrestles with two aspects, good and evil, of the same thing), Celan attempts to mine the cracks of the language of those who murdered his mother, that was also his mother-tongue, in order to find pure gold.
+But as speakers of German and English well know, “silence is golden.”

 Can one find hope in this poem?
-Cindy Mackey (Dichter der Bezogenheit, Stuttgart:1997) argues convincingly that it is not possible and it is true that hope is not given voice in the poem.
+Cindy Mackey ("Dichter der Bezogenheit," Stuttgart:1997) argues convincingly that it is not possible, and it is true that hope is not given voice in the poem.
 It remains silent, like cooked gold.
 Indeed, it is through silence that Celan makes hope possible.
-Via the hyphen, Celan performs his alchemy, dividing, dissolving (“lösen”) words with a momentary silence, “perhaps a breathturn,” and emancipates the straitest of hopes.
+Via the hyphen, Celan performs his alchemy, dividing, dissolving (“lösen”) words with a momentary silence, “perhaps a breathturn,” and emancipates the straightest of hopes.